intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter/README.md

 }
 ```

-If your implementation runs synchronously (e.g. if the return values are held in an in-memory collection), you can use `Task.Yield` to make the implementation asynchronous:
+If your implementation runs synchronously (e.g. if the return values are held in an in-memory collection), you can use `Task.CompletedTask` to make the implementation asynchronous:

 ```csharp
 public class MyAdapter : AdapterBase, IReadSnapshotTagValues {